Public Procurement: How Much Does Corruption Cost in Belarus and What It Means for the People?

 Belarus has several problems with its procurement practices and a team of researchers of the project BIPART attempted to show in the video below how severe these problems are and what it means for the common people.

-is a research project that aims to promote public administration reform in Belarus in accordance with the modern principles and best practices.
+is a research project that aims to promote public administration reform in Belarus in accordance with modern principles and best practices.

 BIPART team works with experts, journalists, civil servants and the general public to work out new solutions for improving the quality of policy making and the delivery of public services in Belarus.